 Unlike an X-ray that produces images of bones, MRI uses a magnetic field and radiofrequency waves to image soft tissues such as cartilage, ligaments and tendons.
 These images can help doctors identify what is causing your pain and make an accurate diagnosis.

 An MRI is conducted with the use of a large, and sometimes loud, machine.
 To get the best results, patients need to remain very still during this test.
 An MRI is painless, but depending on the depth of the test, it could vary in the amount of time it will take.

 We offer a full-body high-field magnet, extremity magnet, and computer radiography.
 All reports are interpreted by a specialized radiologist on site and via telecommunications.
 The results of the tests are available to your physician the next day.

 Electromyography (EMG) is a procedure used to assess the health of muscles and the nerve cells that control them (motor neurons).
 EMG results can reveal nerve or muscle dysfunction or problems with the signal transmission between nerves and muscles.

 Your doctor may order an EMG if you have signs or symptoms that may indicate a nerve or muscle disorder, such as:

 Tulsa Bone & Joint offers EMG testing on site.
 Your EMG physician works hand-in-hand with your referring physician.
 The collaborative efforts at Tulsa Bone & Joint are designed to improve every patient’s overall level of care.

-Tulsa Bone & Joint Associates, with locations in Tulsa, Bartlesville, Owasso, Sand Springs, and Stillwater, Oklahoma, can quickly and accurately diagnose your condition using various testing methods.
+Tulsa Bone & Joint Associates, with locations in Tulsa, Bartlesville, Owasso, and Sand Springs, Oklahoma, can quickly and accurately diagnose your condition using various testing methods.
 When it comes to your musculoskeletal health, we leave no stone unturned.